-Ichabod Crane’s experience was that when he was a child, his father killed his mother for being a witch, and was then o raised by his father.
-When we see him a young man in the film we see him being an accomplished young man, who is quite involved in with solving the secrets of the human body, and trying to explain why his mother got killed.After going to Sleepy Hollows and going through the whole Headless Horsemen dilemma, and the experience bring up memories of his mother and his mothers death.
-He finally solves why his mother got killed by his father, and he feels a lot better about hi past trauma.
+Ichabod Crane’s traumatic and life-changing experience happened when he was a child, his father killed his mother for being a witch.
+When we see him a young man in the film, we see him being an accomplished young man, who is quite involved in with solving the secrets of the human body, and trying to explain why his mother got killed.After going to Sleepy Hollow and going through the whole Headless Horsemen dilemma, the experience of his mother being killed, brings up memories, and he finally solves why his mother got killed by his father, and he feels like he has put his past trauma behind him.

 So why did these two men end up following such different paths?
-Why didn’t Crane become a mass murder when he was older?
+When they had such similar experiences Why didn’t Crane become a serial killer?
 Why didn’t Todd be more like Crane and be more sad rather than angry about the situation?
-There are couple of reasons, one main reason would be their age.
-When the trauma happened to Todd, he was a fulling grown adult, he had already had a really good life and had gotten that good life taken away from him, and he also understood what happened, unlike Crane.Crane went through his major trauma when he was a child, he didn’t understand why his mother got killed, so therefore, just felt sad and confused.
+I would think it would be to do with the ages of the men when they experienced their trauma.
+When Todd’s trauma happened, he was a fulling grown adult.
+He had already had a really good life and gotten that good life taken away from him.
+He also understood what happened, unlike Crane.Crane went through his major trauma when he was a child, he hadn’t lived his full life yet, he hadn’t experienced all of that good life yet.
+Also when his mother was killed, he didn’t understand why his mother got killed, so therefore, just felt sad and confused.